 - Do you use sunscreen?
 Where, and how often do you reapply?

 Your answers to these questions will help her fill in the blanks.

 When you go to a dermatologist, be ready to bare it all, too.
 You might feel embarrassed or shy, but this kind of physical exam is the best way for a doctor to look for signs of skin problems, including those caused by the sun.

 The nurse will ask you to take off your clothes and give you a gown or sheet to cover up with until the doctor comes in.
 If you’re a man and the doctor is a woman, or vice versa, there should also be an assistant in the room.

 Now, it’s time for a total-body skin scan.
 Here’s how it goes:

-- The doctor will explain that she is going to take a close look at your skin, from top to bottom, front and back, side to side, inside and out.
-She is looking for spots, moles, and discolored areas.
-She also will run her hand over the places she checks to feel for dry, scaly, or raised areas and thin or thick skin.
+- The doctor will explain that they are going to take a close look at your skin, from top to bottom, front and back, side to side, inside and out for spots, moles, and discolored areas.
+They also will run their hand over the places they check to feel for dry, scaly, or raised areas and thin or thick skin.

 - The doctor will circle back with a magnifying glass for an even closer look at anything that doesn’t look normal.
 Some dermatologists also have special lights called dermatoscopes.
-She’ll measure the size of spots, count them, and make notes about their shape, color, and texture.
-If she doesn’t explain what the problem may be, ask about it.
+They’ll measure the size of spots, count them, and make notes about their shape, color, and texture.
+If they don’t explain what the problem may be, ask about it.

 You won’t skip any parts in a total-body exam.
 This means your scalp, behind your ears, the inside of your lips, your armpits, your genitals, between your butt cheeks, between your fingers and toes, under your nails, and the soles of your feet.
 Again, try to put aside modesty for the sake of your health.